forficate/httpredirector/README.md

 * Force HTTP -> HTTPS redirection
 * Force `www` hostnames
-* Hostname whitelisting to prevent 3rd parties using you as a redirect service
+* Hostname whitelisting to prevent unathorized 3rd parties using you as a redirect service

 ## What problem does it solve?